Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 Assuming the existence of a conformal isometry, the conservation equations \eqref{delScareneq} and \eqref{delScarmomeq} can be used for computing the Carrolian scalar $\mathcal{K}$ \eqref{kilcarcon} with \eqref{invkappacar}, \eqref{invKcar} and \eqref{car-conf-cond}:

-The defining equation \eqref{extra-conf-cond} for conformal Killing vectors on Carrollian spacetimes expectedly arises in \eqref{galconconf}, but is insufficient to ensure $\mathcal{K}=0$.
-Again, \emph{a plain conformal Killing field does not generically provide a conservation law in Weyl-invariant Carrollian dynamics}.
-As usual, $\Pi^i\left(\left( \hat\partial_i-\varphi_i\right)\xi^{\hat t }- 2\xi^j \varpi_{ji} \right)$ with $\upxi$ an conformal Killing field, might be a boundary term possibly leading to a conserved Carrollian current, but this needs to be appreciated case-by-case.
+The defining equation \eqref{extra-conf-cond} for conformal Killing vectors on Carrollian spacetimes expectedly arises in \eqref{carconconf}, but is insufficient to ensure $\mathcal{K}=0$.
+As anticipated, \emph{a plain conformal Killing field does not generically provide a conservation law in Weyl-invariant Carrollian dynamics}.

 The same conclusion has been reached for Galilean spacetimes in Sec. \ref{FLUIDS}.
 It will be further investigated from the small-$c$ viewpoint in the following paragraphs, and finally in App. \ref{varprinccar}.